rgeraldes24/qrysm/DEPENDENCIES.md

 ### Caveat 3: Compile-time optimizations

-When Prysmatic Labs builds production binaries, they use the "release" configuration of bazel to compile with several compiler optimizations and recommended production build configurations.
+When QRL builds production binaries, they use the "release" configuration of bazel to compile with several compiler optimizations and recommended production build configurations.
 Additionally, the release build properly stamps the built binaries to include helpful metadata about how and when the binary was built.